Can a Car Dealer Increase or Lie About the Advertised Price ?

 If a Car Dealer Lied to You, Call Whitney, LLP’s Auto Fraud Lawyers

 Whitney, LLP represents victims of car fraud, including overcharging on the price, lying about the price of a car, false advertising, forgery, credit application fraud, hidden damage, and many other schemes.
 We have successfully represented many car buyers in claims against Maryland car dealerships.

-We always offer Free Consultations.
+We always offer Legal Consultations.
 Call us at 410 583 8000, or use our online Quick Contact form.
 We can help.